Components

 WHAT TO EXPECT

-In this article, users will learn how the Components tab under Settings allows them to edit the description of nodes in the Topology graph.
+In this article, users will learn how the Components tab under System Management allows them to edit the description of nodes in the Topology graph.
 In addition, users will learn how to merge two VM components, or interfaces, as a single VM.

 Introduction

-The Components tab under the Settings page in wXcked Eye lists all of the virtual machines displayed in the Topology graph.
+The Components tab under the System Management page in wXcked Eye lists all of the virtual machines displayed in the Topology graph.
 It is separated into two sections: Virtual Machines and Components.

 Virtual Machines